-Migration from OTRS / ((OTRS)) Community Edition version 6 to OTOBO version 10
+Migration from OTRS 6 or OTRS 7 / ((OTRS)) Community Edition to OTOBO version 10.1

 Welcome and thank you for choosing OTOBO!

 OTRS, ((OTRS)) Community Edition and OTOBO are very comprehensive and flexible in their application.
 Thus, every migration to OTOBO requires thorough preparation and possibly some rework, too.